Apply for Cost-Shared Funding

 Funding Notifications and Contracts

 If an application is approved, IAF will inform the applicant of the details of the decision and any associated terms and conditions via email.
+Applicants will receive a funding decision within eight weeks of submitting or re-submitting your application.
+IAF will return incomplete applications to applicants via the IAF Client Portal for resubmission with missing information/clarifications requested.
 The applicant will then receive an approval letter which outlines the obligations of each party to receive program funding.
 If an application is not approved, the applicant will be informed via email.
 Funding decisions will be communicated as they are made, but no later than one month following the application close date.
-To see your project’s status, visit the IAF Client Portal.

 Changes to Contracted Projects